awsdocs/aws-lambda-developer-guide/doc_source/java-context.md

 + [blank\-java](https://github.com/awsdocs/aws-lambda-developer-guide/tree/master/sample-apps/blank-java) – A Java function with the events library, advanced logging configuration, and the AWS SDK for Java 2\.x that calls the Lambda API to retrieve account settings\.
 + [s3\-java](https://github.com/awsdocs/aws-lambda-developer-guide/tree/master/sample-apps/s3-java) – A Java function that processes notification events from Amazon S3 and uses the Java Class Library \(JCL\) to create thumbnails from uploaded image files\.

 All of the sample applications have a test context class for unit tests\.
-The `java-basic` application shows the use the context object to get a logger\.
+The `java-basic` application shows you how to use the context object to get a logger\.
 It uses SLF4J and Log4J 2 to provide a logger that works for local unit tests\.